fdrgsp/cali/_dev/____________todo.md

 - ⚠️ fix bug: after deleting one run, I get some unique trace error...

 - add a loading bar when switching between runs in CaliGui

+- code and widget to load own label images for segmentation

+- ⁇ to simplify the code, is it worth to have the runs in a different db???

+- export tab to export tables and labels